anatolieGhebea/simpleDocBuilder/README.md

 ```
 npm install
 ```
-to install the dependencies, and than run
+to install the dependencies, and then run

 ```
 npm serve